 Dissolve 148 mg of anhydrous sodium sulphate in water and dilute to 100 mm.
-Transfer 10 ml of this solution to a 1 000 ml volumetric flask, dilute to volume with water, and mix.
+Transfer 10 ml of this solution to a 1 000 ml volumetric flask, dilute to volume with water and mix.
 Each ml of the final solution contains 10 mg of sulphate (SO4).

 E-2 PROCEDURE

-Dissolve 2 g of the test sample in 30 to 40 ml of water, neutralize to litmus external indicator with dilute hydrochloric acid. if necessary.
+Dissolve 2 g of the test sample in 30 ml to 40 ml of water, neutralize to litmus external indicator with dilute hydrochloric acid. if necessary.
 Then add 1 ml of dilute hydrochloric acid.
 To the clear solution or filtrate add 3 ml of barium chloride, dilute to 50 ml with water and mix.
-Allow it to stand for 10 minutes.
+Allow it to stand for 10 min.
 Compare the turbidity, if any, with that produced in a control solution containing 20 ml (equivalent to 200 mg) of sulphate solution and the same quantities of the reagents used for the sample.

 Any turbidity produced by the sample shall not exceed the turbidity shown in the control solution.